Estimated reading time: 8 minutes

 As mentioned, it’s easy to fall into a debt trap when you allow lifestyle inflation to take the wheel.

-If you’re struggling to pay your credit card bills or apply for more credit cards, you need to stop.
+You need to stop if you’re struggling to pay your credit card bills or apply for more credit cards.

 Getting in over your head when it comes to playing the role of your new career, an income boost takes its toll.